Frequently Asked Questions

 Q: Did Enos have any pets?

 A: Yes.
-He had a border collie named Scotch for several years, two grizzly bear cubs named Johnny and Jenny, and as a boy of sixteen he raised three baby bluebirds (one of which was named Little Blue).
+He had a border collie named Scotch for several years, two grizzly bear cubs named Johnny and Jenny, and as a boy building his homestead he raised three baby bluebirds (one of which was named Little Blue).
 He owned two mining town "return horses" named Cricket and Midget.
 He traveled briefly with a baby beaver which he named Diver, then gave him to a family of settlers.